rom-rb/rom-rb.org/source/guides/basics/mappers/index.md

 With this feature you can *extract* common transformations, and share them between various mappers.

 Use it with some care!
-There is [an edge case you should take into account](wrapping.md#applying-another-mapper).
+There are [edge cases you should take into account](wrapping.md#applying-another-mapper).

 Arbitrary Mappers
 -----------------